 -

-Status date2019-10-24
+Status date2025-09-05

 The study shall increase the maturity of the technology to a TRL 5.
-To this aim, the demonstrator shall implement all the functionalities of a precoding-based system: synchronization and collection of the estimated Channel State Information (CSI), precoding-specific smart user-scheduling techniques and Modulation and Coding (Modcod) allocation, computationally-efficient calculation of the precoder and application of the resulting precoder to the vectors of symbol streams to be transmitted by the GW.
+To this aim, the demonstrator shall implement all the functionalities of a precoding-based system: synchronization and collection of the estimated Channel State Information (CSI), precoding-specific smart user-scheduling techniques and Modulation and Coding (Modcod) allocation, computationally efficient calculation of the precoder and application of the resulting precoder to the vectors of symbol streams to be transmitted by the GW.
 The benchmark for this study is an equivalent system operating in a colour reuse scheme that basically entails an interference avoidance approach.

 The main challenge of the project is the reduced cost per delivered bit over the satellite by researching and implementing the new technologies.
 By upgrading the satellite modems and making minor adaptations to satellite payloads, the technology can provide much faster and more accessible broadband service.
 This improvement can be used to increase the turnover of satellite operators while providing superior quality of service to the users.
 It should be also noted that the technology allows the satellite operators to dynamically allocate the broadband capacity to the areas where it is needed the most, enabling a higher level of adaptability in terms of space assets.
 Satellite service coverage can be a subject of economic demand in developing countries and act as emergency services to backup areas with high-risk of natural disasters, where local telecommunication services might be temporally disabled.
-In the current phase the team is in the process of bringing the technology to TRL 5.

-The product features many technologies which previously have never been used in SATCOMs.
-The precoding enabling technology is the DVB-S2X superframe standard, defined within ETSI and DVB organizations.
-By using the superframe transmission UTs can estimate CSI to evaluate inter-beam interference, which a gateway can later precompensate by using Zero-Forcing or minimum mean squared error (MMSE) precoding with advanced per-antenna power constraints (PACs) for the improved performance.
-The precoding technology is supported by an advanced user scheduling in the SATCOM network.
-These two techniques allow SATCOM to efficiently reuse available frequency channels and to operate in a broadband regime.
+The precoding technology is supported by an advanced user scheduling in the satellite communications network.
+These two techniques allow satellite communications to efficiently reuse available frequency channels and to operate in a broadband regime.
 It means that the channel capacity through a network of satellites can be flexibly managed and reallocated accordingly to the constantly varying demands of the on-ground terminals within the service coverage.
 The project features an in-lab demonstration of the aforementioned technologies, emulating a full chain from the gateway with 16 beams to the 16 UTs.
-Additionally, a live demonstration is planned for over satellite demonstration for 2 beams and 2 UTs.
+The technique was live demonstrated in one of the satellites of the SES fleet for two beams and two UTs.
+This demonstrator had the additional challenge of performing the communication using two transponders with independent frequency references.
+This challenge is solved by a phase compensation and tracking mechanism operating jointly with the precoding at the gateway transmitter side.

 The figure below shows a general block diagram of the demonstrator.